 Backporting a patch manually meant to execute one of two procedures:

-1. Pull in the change on current master, checkout the other branch, cherry-pick the patch from master.
+- Pull in the change on current master, checkout the other branch, cherry-pick the patch from master.

 The advantage is that the cherry-pick is rather easy, but the disadvantages prevail.
 Switching the branch causes a few hundred files to be changed and PHPStorm has to update their index each time.
-Additionally my TYPO3 test-instance connected to that repository is actually the one for master, hence I couldn't tests the backported patch this way.
+Additionally my TYPO3 test-instance connected to that repository is actually the one for master, hence I couldn't tests the backported patch this way. - Cherry-Pick the patch from Gerrit (the review system) directly onto my checkout for the backport target version.

 The benefit compared to the first procedure is that I don't need to switch branches and my test-instance is the right one, but the problem here is that cherry-picking actually downloads the affected history between the patch on master and the current state of the backport branch (which is possibly a few hundred commits behind), which is needed to calculate the correct way to apply the patch.
 You don't want to hang on a slow mobile connection when doing such things.

 As one can see, neither procedure is really satisfying and therefore a better solution was really welcome.
-Luckily GIT 2.5 ships this awesome feature called git worktree.
+Luckily GIT 2.5 ships this awesome feature called git worktree

 git worktree

-The git worktree command allows to run multiple checkouts of different branches from a single repository at the same time.
+command allows to run multiple checkouts of different branches from a single repository at the same time.
 One can have a folder for each branch sitting right next to each other in the same parent directory.

 The history is kept only in the original clone directory.
 All other worktrees only store a reference to the "mother" and that's it.